-- 1. Articulate their critical understanding of education systems around the world with emphases on social justice, equity, inclusion, and diversity; - 2.
-Demonstrate their knowledge of influential theories in the international education field; - 3.
-Understand the perspectives, relationships, roles, and influences of the stakeholders in the international education field: - 4.
-Articulate how power, privilege, and oppression mediate educational practices around the world; and - 5.
-Articulate how international education policy is developed and implemented at the institutional, local, state, regional, national, and international levels.
+- Articulate critical understanding of education systems around the world with emphases on social justice, equity, inclusion, and diversity. - Demonstrate knowledge of influential theories in the international education field. - Understand the perspectives, relationships, roles, and influences of the stakeholders in the international education field. - Articulate how power, privilege, and oppression mediate educational practices around the world.